Ryan Dearringer and his artwork can be found at his private art studio:

 Why should Ryan be the tattoo artist I trust to do my tattoo?

-On a more personal note, Ryan is 29 years old and is from the Indianapolis, Indiana area.
+On a more personal note, Ryan is 31 years old and is from the Indianapolis, Indiana area.
 He is a proud father of two amazing little boys, and believes very strongly that being a father is his number one job in life.
 He served in the military for six years and has a strong moral and ethical set.
 He believes in honesty, respect, loyalty, selflessness, and integrity above all.
 He tries to be as genuine as possible, and treat all people with respect.
-Ryan doesn't smoke, rarely drinks, and art is his outlet in life.
+Ryan doesn't smoke, rarely drinks, and art is his outlet in his life.

 Black & Grey Tattoos